2017 NFL Draft: First Impressions of First Round

 (The Texans traded the 25th overall pick and a 2018 first rounder to the Browns.)

-Your college coach called you Michael Jordan and your new team has Super Bowl aspirations.
+Your college coach called you Michael Jordan, and your new team has Super Bowl aspirations.
 Oh, and they traded next year’s first-round pick to get you.
 No pressure.
-Watson’s first NFL offseason is about to be dogged by one question: can he be the Week 1 starter?
+Watson’s first NFL offseason is about to be dogged by one question: Can he be the Week 1 starter?
 If we’re to examine Bill O’Brien’s full system, which features complex option routes, the answer is probably no. But O’Brien in recent years has reduced his scheme to accommodate his struggling quarterbacks.
 The guess here is he’ll do the same early for Watson.

 13. Arizona Cardinals: Haason Reddick, LB, Temple

 A simple case of a team filling a need.
-The Cardinals defense was rocked in free agency.
+The Cardinals’ defense was rocked in free agency.
 Reddick, experienced at multiple positions, fits their diverse scheme, most notably in the all-important passing down sub-packages.
 And if nothing else, he fills the hole that’s looming at linebacker behind projected starter Karlos Dansby.

 14. Philadelphia Eagles: Derek Barnett, DE, Tennessee

-Note: Editor’s note: Click name for MMQB article about each player, where applicable.